FarmBot-Docs/farmbot-software/v9/The-FarmBot-Web-App/farmware/take-photo.md

 ---
 title: "Take Photo"
 slug: "take-photo"
-excerpt: "Farmware for taking photos with your FarmBot's camera"
+description: "Farmware for taking photos with your FarmBot's camera"
 ---

 * toc